 There is a strong link between mental health and substance abuse.
 Those who suffer both problems are said to have a dual diagnosis.
 There are some individuals who may suffer mental health problems because of their substance abuse while others would try to self-medicate their mental health problems with chemical substances.
-What was once a singular problem, now becomes much more complex, with the individual struggling with both mental health problems and an addiction.
+What was once a singular problem, now becomes much more complex, with the individual struggling with both mental health problems and addiction.

 Dual diagnosis is very common.
-Many people with mental health problems also struggle with substance abuse problems, which makes recovery more complicated.
+Many people with mental health problems also struggle with substance abuse problems, which makes a recovery more complicated.
 However, treatment is available in the form of a physical detox, followed by a programme of rehabilitation.

 While standard inpatient rehabilitation programmes run for around six to eight weeks, those with a dual diagnosis may have a longer stay.
 It is necessary for professional counsellors to address both the substance abuse and the mental health issues if the individual is to make a full recovery.

 A tailored plan of care will typically be designed around the needs of the individual and will include a range of traditional therapies that include counselling and therapy as well as holistic treatments that are designed to provide a whole person approach.